 The school’s high reputation in P.E is maintained through extra-curricular activity and children regularly participate in local competitions.
 Extra curricular activities are available in through our Sports Club and holiday clubs.
 A number of these activities are provided in partnership with fully qualified coaches who are brought in to provide expert tuition.

 Modern foreign language is a statutory part of the Key Stage 2 curriculum.
 We offer the children lessons in French throughout Years 3 – 6 and in previous years have taken pupils in Year 4 and 5 to France to put their language skills into action.
 We follow the Catherine Cheater Scheme of Work and make good use of the associated French children's stories, rhymes and games.
 This is supplemented by Education City's French module which children can use both in and out of school.

 Art and Design

-At St Cuthbert's art forms an important part of the curriculum.
+At St Cuthbert's, art forms an important part of the curriculum.
 We believe art education stimulates creativity and imagination whilst giving the child unique opportunities to develop intellectually, emotionally, physically and socially.
 Therefore, we believe that it should be taught as an individual subject as well as incorporated into other curriculum lessons.
-Children have the opportunity to work with an artist and we regularly hold themed art days.
+We regularly hold themed art days where children have the chance to work with an artist.

 As part of their Humanities Studies, children are encouraged to develop an interest in the past, to appreciate past achievements and major events – both national and worldwide – and to develop an understanding of their own and their family’s history and how values and attitudes may have changed.